The General Counsel

-In her current position, Ms. Smyler leads the Office of General Counsel (OGC), and oversees the provision of legal services to the Governor, his senior staff, and over thirty (30) executive branch and independent agencies.
-Chief among her accomplishments during her tenure to date as General Counsel, Ms. Smyler has worked – with Governor Wolf's full support – to expand and enhance opportunities for small and diverse law firms to serve the Commonwealth as outside counsel.
-Ms. Smyler's efforts in this area have created opportunities not just for small and diverse businesses to do legal work for the Commonwealth, but also for those larger firms who demonstrate tangible commitments to diversity and equality in the workplace.
-As head of OGC, she also has undertaken a number of initiatives to improve client service and strengthen the capacity of OGC lawyers, including intensive transactions and litigation skills trainings, enhanced in-house continuing legal education, and targeted leadership and professional development efforts.
-Under Ms. Smyler's direction, OGC has successfully litigated a number of high-profile matters, and served key roles in achieving various Administration goals.
+In her current position, Ms. Smyler leads the Office of General Counsel (OGC) and oversees the provision of legal services to the Governor, his senior staff, and over thirty (30) executive branch and independent agencies.
+Chief among her accomplishments during her tenure to date as General Counsel, Ms. Smyler has worked – with Governor Wolf’s full support – to expand and enhance opportunities for small and diverse law firms to serve the Commonwealth as outside counsel.
+Ms. Smyler’s efforts in this area have created opportunities not just for small and diverse businesses to do legal work for the Commonwealth, but also for those larger firms who demonstrate tangible commitments to diversity and equality in the workplace.
+As head of OGC, she also has undertaken several initiatives to improve client service and strengthen the capacity of OGC lawyers, including intensive transactions and litigation skills trainings, enhanced in-house continuing legal education programs, and targeted leadership and professional development efforts.
+Under Ms. Smyler’s direction, OGC has successfully litigated a number of high-profile matters, and served key roles in achieving various goals of the Administration.

 Ms. Smyler has long been active in community service.
 Governor Ed Rendell appointed her to serve on the board of directors of the Southeastern Pennsylvania Transportation Authority (SEPTA), where she served until 2011.
 That same year, Philadelphia Mayor Michael Nutter appointed Ms. Smyler to the Philadelphia Redevelopment Authority Board.
 Ms. Smyler additionally served on the Hearing Committee for the Disciplinary Board of the Supreme Court of Pennsylvania, on the board of the Philadelphia College of Osteopathic Medicine and was a longstanding board member of Pennsylvanians for Modern Courts.